 Through Veterans CARE, local VA medical centers delivered Individual Placement and Support (IPS), a personalized approach to supported employment, to 322 veterans over three years.
 Five lenders participated in the project, committing a total of $5.1 million to help unemployed or underemployed veterans with service-connected post-traumatic stress disorder (PTSD) attain competitive, compatible employment through the application of IPS.

 Although service delivery under the Veterans CARE Pay for Success Project ended in September 2021, IPS services will continue to be provided at the New York City site through the VA New York Harbor Healthcare System’s Whole Health Program, a program focused on providing holistic care for the health and well-being of veterans.
 Following sustained, strong veteran employment outcomes, the Commonwealth of Massachusetts provided additional funding to extend IPS service delivery at its sites beginning in October 2021.

 Goals of the Project

 - Support unemployed or underemployed Veterans with PTSD in attaining competitive, compatible employment

-- Expand high quality, evidence-based employment services to Veterans who can’t currently access these services
+- Expand high-quality IPS services to veterans who can’t currently access these services

 - Serve as a demonstration project for the use of the Pay for Success model within the U.S. Department of Veterans Affairs